ggfolks/platform/notes/resource.md

 game can be updated to use that new snapshot.
 In this way, releases can be tested prior to shipping.
 Finally a test snapshot can be promoted to production by configuring the production servers to use a vetted snapshot.
-This process will be automated by virtue of creating named "builds" and providing a UI for configuring which snapshot is associated with each channel.
+This process will be automated by virtue of creating named "builds" and providing a UI for configuring which snapshot is associated with each build.
 The runtime resource management code will detect a change to the snapshot associated with the build and will instruct the game to update itself in whatever way is desired for that build (be that rebooting, or hot reloading, or some other policy).